jeevanatigre/discrepancy-finder-service/README.md

 # Discrepancy-finder-service

-Discrepancy-finder-service is a java project which checks discrepancies present in the given xml input file and creates two types of files:
+Discrepancy-finder-service is a java project which checks discrepancies based on input rule xml and creates two types of files:
  -  Discrepancies file - with all the discrepancies found and their respective line numbers
- -  Remediated file - with fixes discrepancies
+ -  Remediated file - with possible discrepancies fixes

 ## Usage